corentinplumet/corentinplumet.github.io/index.md

 Now that we have seen what is the overall relationship between videogames interest and the mobility decrease, let's get specific and go deeper into the video games part of the analysis.
 There are lots of type of video games and even though they are, as a group, correlated with the mobility not all of them might share the same link with it.
 By assigning each page to a video game genre, we can try to see what are the trends amongst all the types.
 The analysis is performed on one country of each lockdown intensity to capture the lockdown effect in the analysis.

+## Overview

+The following part analyse French, Japanese, and German growth in pageviews across gaming categories.
+These four nations are becoming our focal point due to their distinct lockdown measures, geographic placement, and cultural differences, offering a rich ground for analysis.

 ###	France – Popularity Boosts Strong in Games

 <div align="center">